 At New College, we are proud of the fact that 90 percent of our students receive some form of financial assistance.
-Several prestigious publications have recognized our combined strength of academic quality and low cost, including The Princeton Review, which has twice (2015-2016) named New College the No. 1 “best value.”
-Kiplinger’s Personal Finance also has ranked New College among the “Top 5 Best Values” (2016) in public higher education.
+Several prestigious publications have recognized our combined strength of academic quality and low cost.
+New College has a competitive program guaranteeing scholarship funding to virtually all admitted freshmen who apply for the fall class by our priority deadline.
+We offer an ambitious array of both merit and need-based scholarships and grants.

 Our financial aid team plays an active role in making a New College education affordable.
 Please get in touch with the Financial Aid Office at 941-487-5000 or email firstname.lastname@example.org.
 If you would like help with suggestions for affordable methods of financing, searching for scholarships, making side-by-side comparisons with other schools, or providing your child with advice about staying within their financial aid budget, the Financial Aid Office can help!
 The office can provide information and resources for learning about the wide range of need-based and non-need-based aid options available, including eligibility requirements and how to apply, terms and conditions, criteria for selection and determining award amounts, and how and when aid is disbursed.

 If you receive Title IV HEA financial aid, it’s especially important to know your rights and responsibilities, how to maintain your eligibility, and how to make sure you fulfill your role as a responsible aid recipient.
 Staff of the Office of Admissions and Financial Aid provides assistance to prospective and enrolled students in obtaining financial aid information, during regular business hours (8 a.m. to 5 p.m.
 Eastern Time, Monday – Friday with the exclusion of major holidays and collegewide breaks).